fatih/vim-go-tutorial/README.md

 navigating and understanding Go code.
 There is a user manual that shows all the
 features: [https://golang.org/s/using-guru](https://golang.org/s/using-guru)

+---

-Let us use the same example from that manual to show some of the features we've integrated into vim-go:
+Let us use the same examples from that manual to show some of the features we've integrated into vim-go:

 ```go